-Atomy is a network marketing company founded in 2009 that sells products in the cosmetic and home care industries.
+Atomy is a network marketing company founded in 2009 that sells products in the cosmetics and home care industries.

-Based in the Philippines, the company has some tough competition if they want to outshine beauty MLM giants in the US (hint: Jeunesse, Isagenix, and Nerium).
+Founded in Korea and now based in the US, the company has some tough competition if they want to outshine beauty MLM giants in the US (hint: Jeunesse, Isagenix, and Nerium).
 But the company has done better than you probably think.

 So have I been involved?

 This video explains:

 1.)
 What is Atomy?
 Atomy is a skincare MLM founded in 2009 in Korea.
 It was founded by CEO Han-Gil Park.
 They’re currently headquartered in Federal Way in Washington state.
 Atomy has two sites.
 Their main site is atomy.com, while their atomymagic.com is more product-focused.

 2.)
 Who is the founder?
 Han-Gil Park is the founder of Atomy.
 I couldn’t find too much relevant information about him online, but I did find that he built Atomy on his Christian beliefs (sort of like another large MLM).
 Just look at the company motto on atomy.com and you’ll see what I mean.

 3.)
 What does Atomy sell?
 Atomy primarily sells skincare and other personal care products, but they sell several other types of products: health supplements, makeup, laundry/dish detergent, kitchen items (like gloves), food, coffee, and tea.
 Membership is required to buy anything from Atomy, but membership is completely free.
 You just need an Atomy member to give you a referral code.